wanadev/hermes-worker/DOC.md

 Hermes Worker is a small library made to simplify WebWorker usage.

-Hermes can be seen as an API, which you ask to compute things and returns the result.
+Hermes can be seen as an API, to which you ask to compute some things and returns the results.

 ## Install